LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 ### 4.1.5 Max Locks

-To drop an IBM FHiR Server schema in PostgreSQL, set the following configuration in `postgresql.conf`:
+To drop an IBM FHIR Server schema in PostgreSQL, set the following configuration in `postgresql.conf`:

 ```
 max_locks_per_transaction = 128		# min 10